Star Wars: X-Wing vs. TIE Fighter: Reception

 The May 1997 issue of Edge gave X-wing vs. TIE Fighter 90 out of 100, stating, "LucasArts has finally listened to its legions of fans and developed a multiplayer version of its X-Wing and TIE Fighter games.
 But what's on offer for the PC owner without a network?
 Face facts.
 It's practically impossible for LucasArts to fail with a game like X-Wing vs. TIE Fighter.
 All the design team had to do was take the extremely successful X-Wing game, revamp the graphics (by adding Gouraud shading, texture mapping, dynamic lighting effects and so on), bolt on the critically lauded TIE Fighter (its visuals also suitably beefed up), and give slavering gameplayers the one thing that they've always wanted: a multiplayer option.
 Good as the original X-Wing and TIE Fighter were, they lacked the option to fly squadrons of Y-Wings and X-Wings against wings of TIE Fighters, bulbous TIE Bombers and Assault Gunboats in the ultimate interstellar deathmatch."

 Next Generation gave X-wing vs. TIE Fighter 3 out of 5 stars, stating, "In the end, X-Wing vs. TIE Fighter is a good time, especially over a LAN with a bunch of friends, but it's not what it could have, and perhaps should have, been."
+Power Unlimited gave the game a score of 92% summarizing: "Super detailed, cool graphics, great sounds and difficult missions that will keep you busy for hours.
+Guaranteed fun!"